dekrypted/discord-image-logger/README.md

 ---

-# 🐛 Bug Reports
+# 🐛 Bug Reports & Suggestions

-**Found a bug?** Let me know [here!](../../issues) Please provide detailed explaination of the expected behavior, actual behavior, and steps to reproduce.
+**Found a bug?
+Have an idea?** Let me know [here!](../../issues) Please provide detailed explaination of the expected behavior, actual behavior, and steps to reproduce, or what you want to see and how it could be done.
 You can play a small part in this project!

 **NOTE:** You're __NOT__ supposed to run `main.py`!
 Please read the instructions.
 I will not help if your bug report/issue is "main.py wont open"